-Note: When the OST is invoked, the WDT is held in Reset because the WDT ripple counter is used by the OST to perform the oscillator delay count.
-When the OST count has to 15.17.2 WDT CONTROL of 1 ms to 2.097s.
+When the OST is invoked, the WDT is held in Reset because the WDT ripple counter is used by the OST to perform the oscillator delay count.
+When the OST count has expired, the WDT will begin counting (if enabled).